jjanousek/Pacman_Reinforcement_Learning/README.md

-# Pacman_Reinforcement_Learning
+# Pacman
-Implementation of Q-Learning algorithm for Machine Learning coursework.
+Implementation of Q-Learning algorithm for Machine Learning coursework at King's College.